 Your manuscript "Pathobiochemical signatures of cholestatic liver disease in bile duct ligated mice" (SYBO-D-15-00024) has been assessed by our reviewers.
 They have raised a number of points which we believe would improve the manuscript and may allow a revised version to be published in BMC Systems Biology.
 Please consider this like a major revision.

+Das ist ein milestone; wir sollten uns wirklich bemühen und dann haben wir das paper ordentlich publiziert.

 Their reports, together with any other comments, are below.
 Please also take a moment to check our website at http://sybo.edmgr.com/ for any additional comments that were saved as attachments.